-We effected a recapitalization transaction in October 2003, pursuant to which substantially all of our issued and outstanding Class B common stock was converted, on a one-to-one basis, into shares of our Class A common stock, and we repurchased approximately 10.8 million of the converted shares from members of our original stockholder group and their affiliated entities.
+We effected a recapitalization transaction in October 2003, pursuant to which substantially all of our issued and outstanding shares of Class B common stock were converted, on a one-to-one basis, into shares of our Class A common stock, and we repurchased approximately 10.8 million of the converted shares from members of our original stockholder group and their affiliated entities.
 In a separate private placement transaction that took place concurrently with our repurchase, a group of third-party private equity investors purchased approximately 6.2 million of the converted shares from the same stockholder group.
-As of January 31, 2004, there were approximately 836 holders of record of our Class A common stock and one holder of record of our Class B common stock.
-The shares of Class A common stock and Class B common stock are identical in all respects, except for voting and conversion rights and transfer restrictions regarding the shares of the Class B common stock, as described below.
+As of June 30, 2004, there were approximately 746 holders of record of our Class A common stock and no holders of record of our Class B common stock.